mdn/content/files/en-us/web/http/headers/cache-control/index.md

 For content that’s generated dynamically, or that’s static but updated often, you want a user to always receive the most up-to-date version.

-In case you don't add no `Cache-Control` header because it's not intended to be cached, it could cause an unexpected result.
-Cache Storage is allowed to cache it heuristically, so if you have any thoughts on caching, you should always indicate it via the `Cache-Control` header explicitly.
+If you don't add a `Cache-Control` header because the response is not intended to be cached, that could cause an unexpected result.
+Cache storage is allowed to cache it heuristically, so if you have any requirements on caching, you should always indicate it explicitly, in the `Cache-Control` header.

 Adding `no-cache` to the response causes revalidation to the server, so you can serve a fresh response every time or if the client already has a new one, just response 503.